 What Are My Options When Wanting To Cruise The Kerala Backwaters?

 It’s a bit of a minefield cruising the backwaters of Kerala.
-But here’s a rundown on what we found out after having spent ten days in Alleppey.
+But here’s a rundown on what we found out after spending two weeks in Alleppey.
 Here are the answers to the questions that I wanted to ask people but didn’t.

-We booked our chosen tour through our guest house, and I know that we didn’t get ripped off.
-We stayed in Abru’s guest house while we were in Alleppey.
-It was a bargain and probably one of the nicest placed we’ve stayed in in India so far.
-Click here to take a look.
-He only has two rooms so it’s lovely and quiet but close to all the good restaurants.
+After much deliberation and research, we eventually booked a tour of the backwaters through our guest house, and I know that we didn’t get ripped off.
+We stayed in Abru’s Guesthouse while we were in Alleppey.
+It was a bargain and probably one of the cleanest and most spacious placed we stayed in India.

 Kerala.
 Alleppey, and Houseboats.Tell Me More.